workattech/get-a-software-engineering-job/README.md

   - Being from a Tier-1 college.
 Not much within your control.
   - Having worked at a big tech company previously.
 Not applicable for freshers.
 - Make sure that your resume follows the best practices: [Resume best practices for product-based companies](https://workat.tech/general/article/resume-cv-best-practices-klsvikpz8nd6)
+- You can use this [resume template to build your one-page own resume](https://github.com/workattech/workattech_sample_resume)
 - Confused, what to do?: [Competitive Programming or Open Source Contribution?](https://workat.tech/general/article/competitive-programming-open-source-zbnd3oy8n94l)

 ## Clearing interviews